 Do you know what conditional logic is?

 I didn’t.
 I should have—my husband teaches college logic classes, which is where the concept comes from.
-But for those of us who didn’t major in computer science or philosophy (and don’t work for an event registration company), here’s a simple definition with an example I really love.
+But for those of us who didn’t major in computer science or philosophy (and haven’t worked for an event registration company for very long), here’s a simple definition with an example I really love.

 Simply defined, conditional logic is the idea that you can set rules, or conditions, that cause your process to change based on input.
 The [below] statement relies on the “IF/THEN” conditional statement.